June 2017 Portugal wildfires

 A series of four initial deadly wildfires erupted across central Portugal in the afternoon of 17 June 2017 within minutes of each other, resulting in at least 66 deaths and 204 injured people.

 The majority of deaths took place in the Pedrógão Grande municipality, when a fire swept across a road filled with evacuees escaping in their cars.
 Portuguese officials dispatched more than 1,700 firefighters nationwide to combat the blazes and Prime Minister António Costa declared three days of national mourning.
 Spain, France, Morocco and Italy deployed firefighters and Water Bombers to help extinguish the fires.
 Although most early official reports pointed to a dry thunderstorm as the cause of the tragedy, the President of the Portuguese Firefighters League expressed his conviction the fire was sparked by arsonists.

 Four months later, the October 2017 Iberian wildfires would cause 45 deaths in Portugal and four in Spain, for a total of 115 deaths (111 in Portugal, 4 in Spain) between the two incidents.

 Background

-An intense heat wave preceded the fires, with many areas of Portugal seeing temperatures in excess of 40 C. During the night of 17–18 June, a total of 156 fires erupted across the country, particularly in mountainous areas 200 km north-northeast of Lisbon.
+An intense heat wave preceded the fires, with many areas of Portugal seeing temperatures in excess of 40 C. During the afternoon of 17 June, a total of 156 fires erupted across the country, particularly in mountainous areas 200 km north-northeast of Lisbon.
 The fires began in the Pedrógão Grande municipality before spreading dramatically causing a firestorm.

-Dry thunderstorms preceded the event and may have ignited some fires: the National Director of the Judiciary Police, Almeida Rodrigues, has stated that the police, along with the National Republican Guard, have since found the tree that started the fire when it was struck by lightning.
-The forests of Pinhal Interior Norte, where Pedrógão Grande is located, are predominately composed of pine trees and the widely planted species, eucalyptus, the latter having surpassed pine as the dominant tree in the country in the last ten years.
+Dry thunderstorms preceded the event and may have ignited some fires although arson has not been eliminated as a cause: the National Director of the Judiciary Police, Almeida Rodrigues, has stated that the police, along with the National Republican Guard, have allegedly since found the tree that started the fire when it was struck by lightning.
+It is not known how this tree was identified out of the many thousands of other burnt trees.
+The forests of Pinhal Interior Norte, where Pedrógão Grande is located, are predominately composed of farmed Eucalyptus and pine trees, the Eucalyptus having surpassed pine as the dominant tree in the country in the last ten years.